The 411 on College and Life Around Campus

 A helpful tip when it comes to buying groceries: don’t over buy.
 You’ll end up sad and frustrated as you throw away moldy and expired food that went to waste.
 Meal planning can help you buy only what you need every few weeks to make meals and waste less.

 Ah, the dreaded taxes.
 Tax season falls between January 1-April 15.
-Adulting basically means getting taxed for everything you do.
-Not really, but you will notice a few more taxes to pay now that you’re out of school and your parents no longer claim you as a dependent.
+Adulting basically means getting taxed for everything you do (at least it feels like it).
+Now that you’re out of school and your parents no longer claim you as a dependent, you will find yourself paying on a few more things.

 Keep track of anything that may qualify as a deductible, like using public transit or donating to a charity.
 Even out-of-pocket costs like commuting for a job interview can be written off as a deduction.